Raheemcodes/date-picker/README.md

 2. ## **CLI**

    - Run npm i aray-datepicker in your CLI.
-You can now import the createDatePicker Function by passing import { createDatePicker } from 'aray-datepicker' in your JS file.
-Then call createDatePicker('date-picker').
+You can now import the createDatePicker Function by passing <u>import { createDatePicker } from 'aray-datepicker';</u> in your JS file.
+Then call <u>createDatePicker('date-picker')</u>.
 You can now use the &lt;date-picker>&lt;/date-picker> tag in your HTML document.